- Why study Computer Science?

 Interviews

 If we invite you for interviews, these usually take place in early December.
-For the last three years interviews have been online and students have been interviewed either at home (in most cases) or at school (if easier).
-Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ's we do all of our interviews online.
+You can have your interviews either at home (most applicants do this) or at school (if easier).
+Those selected for interview are interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Computer Science.

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.